-We’ll do a deep dive into the themes of placemaking and community building.
-Speakers in this session will outline potential partnership opportunities for arts and heritage organisations to embrace digital approaches.
-They will discuss how such ways of working can foster more locally-sensitive placemaking strategies and nurture more connected communities.
+A deep dive into the themes of placemaking and community building.
+Speakers in this session outlined potential partnership opportunities for arts and heritage organisations to embrace digital approaches.
+They discussed how such ways of working can foster more locally-sensitive placemaking strategies and nurture more connected communities.

 Jo Morrison, Calvium: Digital Placemaking for Cultural Heritage.

-Drawing on extensive collaborations with arts and cultural heritage organisations, Jo will explore how the creative and judicious use of digital technologies can enhance people’s relationships with places.
+Drawing on extensive collaborations with arts and cultural heritage organisations, Jo explored how the creative and judicious use of digital technologies can enhance people’s relationships with places.

 Charlotte Frost, Furtherfield: A Platform for Commons Culture